 - Queensland Government

-Online community consultation took place in May 2022, during the preliminary evaluation stage.
+Previous community consultation took place in May 2022, during the preliminary evaluation stage.

 According to the feedback, the planning study should take into consideration: